Driving licence in the United Kingdom: Points and endorsements

 The UK uses a cumulative points system for driving offences.
 Points are added for driving offences by law courts or where the driver accepts a fixed penalty in lieu of prosecution, and the licence is endorsed accordingly.
+This also significantly increases insurance premiums as a driver with penalty points is considered a much higher risk to other road users.
 A UK driving licence may be endorsed for various offences, not only for those committed while driving or in charge of a vehicle.
-If the individual committing the offence does not hold a valid driver's licence the endorsements may be put by until a licence is held.
+If the individual committing the offence does not hold a valid driving licence the endorsements may be put by until a licence is held.
+Since the end of the counterpart system in 2015, endorsements on GB licences are kept on a computer database only.

-Most endorsements remain valid for four years; some (such as driving under the influence) are recorded on the licence for 11 years because more severe penalties apply to those convicted twice within 10 years of drink or drug driving offences.
+Most endorsements remain valid for four years; some, such as for driving when unfit through alcohol or drugs, are recorded on the licence for 11 years because more severe penalties apply to those convicted twice within 10 years of drink or drug driving offences.

-Twelve points on the licence within three years makes the driver liable to disqualification under the "totting-up" procedure; however this is not automatic and must be decided on by a court of law.
+Twelve points on the licence within three years makes the driver liable to disqualification, usually for six months, under the "totting-up" procedure; however, this is not automatic and must be decided on by a court of law.
 Endorsements remain on the licence for one year longer than their validity (three or ten years) because a court can consider points awarded even though they are not valid for 'totting up'.